ddev/ddev/docs/content/users/install/ddev-installation.md

     DDEV is fully supported in Gitpod.io, and there are many ways to use it.
 You don't have to install *anything* to use it, not Docker, and not DDEV, it's all done for you.

-    1. Just [open any repository](https://www.gitpod.io/docs/getting-started) using gitpod and `brew install drud/ddev/ddev` and use ddev as you would normally use it.
+    1. Just [open any repository](https://www.gitpod.io/docs/getting-started) using gitpod and `brew install drud/ddev/ddev` and use DDEV as you would normally use it.
         * You can just install your web app there, or import a database.
         * You may want to implement one of the `ddev pull` provider integrations to pull from a hosting provider or an upstream source.
     2. Use [ddev-gitpod-launcher](https://drud.github.io/ddev-gitpod-launcher/) form to launch a repository.
 See the actual instructions on the [repository](https://github.com/drud/ddev-gitpod-launcher).
 You just click the button and it opens a fully-set-up environment.
 If a companion artifacts repository with the suffix `-artifacts` is available, then the `db.sql.gz` and `files.tgz` from it will be automatically loaded.